status-im/nimbus-eth1/fluffy/README.md

 as security measure.
 It is currently needed to increase the limits for the testnet because the fleet of Fluffy nodes runs on only 2 machines / network interfaces.

+There is a public [Portal testnet](https://github.com/ethereum/portal-network-specs/blob/master/testnet.md#portal-network-testnet) which contains nodes of different clients.

+Fluffy will default join the network through these bootstrap nodes.
+You can also explicitly provide the `--network:testnet0` option to join this network, or `--network:none` to not connect to any of these bootstrapn odes.

 > **_Note:_** The `--network` option selects automatically a static set of specific bootstrap nodes belonging to a "testnet".
 Currently `testnet0` is the